jen-thomas/haduk-met-data-at-site-locations/README.md

 ### Minimum temperatures

-From the three years of interest, the coldest average monthly temperatures (-5.08$%deg$C) were found in March 2018 at the location with latitude: 57.07 and longitude: -3.66.
+From the three years of interest, the coldest average monthly temperatures (-5.08 deg C) were found in March 2018 at the location with latitude: 57.07 and longitude: -3.66.
 Minimum temperatures in the other two years did not fall as low, reaching only -3.65 deg C in January 2019 and -3.56 deg C in February 2020, although they were found to be in very similar locations (2019: latitude: 57.07 and longitude: -3.49; latitude: 57.07 and longitude: -3.66).

 An example of the output plots for 2018 are shown below: